smartfog/fogflow/doc/tutorial/fogflow.md

 ## There are two ways to trigger the fog function:**

-**1. Create a “Temperature” sensor entity by filling the following element**
+**1. Create a “Temperature” sensor entity by filling the following element:**
  - **Device ID:** to specify a unique entity ID.
  - **Device Type:** use “Temperature” as the entity type.
  - **Location:** use “Temperature” as the entity type.

-**2. Send an NGSI entity update to create the “Temperature” sensor entity**
+**2. Send an NGSI entity update to create the “Temperature” sensor entity:**
  - Send a curl request to the FogFlow broker for entity update:
  ```bash
 curl -iX POST \